plentymarkets/docs-raw/plentyInterface/Item.md

 </pre>

-Gets a variation category.
+Gets the link between a category and a variation.
 The ID of the variation and the ID of the category must be specified.

 ##### <strong>Parameters</strong>